25 Top-Rated Attractions & Scenic Drives in Provence

 23. Bargème: A Peaceful Countryside Retreat

-Bargème is a sleepy country village, and visitors who find this out-of-the way village (one of France's Plus Beaux Villages) will be delighted by its charm and beauty, as well as astounding panoramic views.
 Clinging to a promontory over 1,000 meters above the rural landscape, Bargème has the distinction of being the highest elevated town in the Var department.
+The views from the village are truly astounding.

-Several interesting churches are found in the village, including the 12th-century Eglise Saint-Nicolas on the highest point in the village and the 17th-century Chapelle Notre-Dame des Sept Douleurs (also known as the Chapelle Notre-Dame d'Espaïme) near the château's esplanade.
+Two standout churches include the 12th-century Eglise Saint-Nicolas on the highest point in the village and the 17th-century Chapelle Notre-Dame des Sept Douleurs (also known as the Chapelle Notre-Dame d'Espaïme) near the château's esplanade.
 Vestiges of the old ramparts lie around the southern and eastern edges of the village.

 Bargème once had a magnificent castle, the Château Sabran de Pontevès, which was built in the 13th century and destroyed during the War of Religions.
-The ruins are an evocative site located on an elevated plateau overlooking the idyllic landscape of rolling hills, forests, and valleys.
+The evocative ruins grace an elevated plateau overlooking an expanse of rolling hills, forests, and valleys.

-About a one-hour drive away, the Parc Naturel Régional du Verdon (Verdon Natural Regional Park) draws many visitors for its relaxation benefits and hiking opportunities.
+About a one-hour drive away, the Parc Naturel Régional du Verdon (Natural Regional Park of Verdon) draws many visitors for its relaxation benefits and hiking opportunities.
 This regional park boasts some of the best hikes in France along with a spectacular nature site, the Gorges du Verdon, a dramatic canyon with cliffs that plunge 700 meters to the Verdon River.

 24. Château de Rochegude